2 ZERO HUNGER

 • Collaboration with Secoma Company Limited

 Since April 2018, Hokkaido University has maintained a Collaboration Agreement for Regional Creation with Secoma Company Limited, a locally rooted company headquartered in Sapporo, Hokkaido.
 Secoma operates the “Seicomart Hokkaido University Store” on the Sapporo Campus.
 The company values the blessings of Hokkaido’s rich natural environment—its sea and land—and sources ingredients from local producers, processing and preparing them near the place of origin to preserve their freshness.
-Through its extensive distribution network across Hokkaido, Secoma delivers authentic local flavors to each store.
+Through its extensive distribution network across Hokkaido, Secoma delivers authentic local flavours to each store.

 • Student Feedback System (“Voice of Members”)

 At each Hokkaido University CO-OP store, suggestion boxes titled “Voice of Members” allowed students to submit requests regarding food and essential items.
-Responses were posted publicly, ensuring that student needs were acknowledged and acted upon, thereby strengthening transparency in food-related interventions.
+Responses were posted publicly, ensuring that student needs were acknowledged and acted upon, thereby strengthening transparency in food-related responses.

 Impact